swopnilnep/swopnilnep/README.md

 ### Hi there 👋

 I'm Swopnil.
-I am a Full-Stack Software Engineer based in Austin, TX.
+I am a Software Engineer based in Austin, TX.
 Welcome to my GitHub.

 You can view more of my work at `swopnil.com` and reach me at ` hello [at] swopnil.com`.
 If you you would like to contact me securely, use  [🔐](https://keybase.io/swopnil) `keybase.io/swopnil`.